MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-production-orders.md

 Production orders created through other means are not automatically reserved and tracked.

 ## <a name="production-order-status"></a>Production Order Status
 The production order status controls how the production order behaves within the program.
 The form and content of the production are dictated by the order's status.
-The production orders are displayed in different windows according to their status.
+The production orders are displayed in different pages according to their status.
 You cannot change the status of a production order manually; you must use the **Change Status** function.

 ### <a name="simulated-production-order"></a>Simulated Production Order
 The Simulated Production Order is unique based on the following characteristics: